Non surgical rhinoplasty in Scottsdale, AZ 85260

 Recovery: Most people return to normal activities within 24–48 hours; mild swelling and tenderness 3–5 days.

 Common side effects: Temporary swelling, bruising, tenderness.
-Serious vascular complications are rare.
+Serious vascular complications are rare but medically significant.

 Ideal candidate: Minor nasal refinements (tip drop, bridge definition).
 Not for size reduction or internal structural issues.